ausaccessfed/shibboleth-idp-installer/customisation.md

 * The Shibboleth IdP MUST use valid certificates, verified by a well known public CA for your Apache webserver

-    The use of EV certificates are RECOMMENDED.
+    The use of EV certificates is RECOMMENDED

 * Ensure all attributes on the AAF Attribute Validator are shown with green ticks to indicate successful release
 * Branding should be consistent with your organisations corporate branding, images, logos, colour schems, etc